wnchan/tp/docs/UserGuide.md

 #### Format: `list`

 #### Expected Output (Success):
-* GUI: List of all student entries in the system
+* GUI: List of all student entries in the system.
 * Message: `Viewing all students`<br>
   ![sample result for 'list'](images/list.png)